Scarabol/rock-raiders-web/README.md

 - Dependency tooltips for buildings/vehicles not shown
 - Camera can glitch through terrain and zoom in/out infinitely
-- GUI not shown when game start paused by debugger
 - Provide resources explicit to workers with messaging
 - Add rotation speed to entities and play turnLeft, turnRight animations